 ALTER TABLE ColumnstoreTable1 REBUILD PARTITION = 1 WITH (DATA_COMPRESSION = COLUMNSTORE) ; ALTER TABLE ColumnstoreTable1 REBUILD PARTITION = ALL WITH (DATA_COMPRESSION = COLUMNSTORE) ; ALTER TABLE ColumnstoreTable1 REBUILD PARTITION = ALL WITH (DATA_COMPRESSION = COLUMNSTORE ON PARTITIONS (2,4) ) ;

 This next example sets the data compression to columnstore on some partitions, and to columnstore archival on other partitions.

 ALTER TABLE ColumnstoreTable1 REBUILD PARTITION = ALL WITH ( DATA_COMPRESSION = COLUMNSTORE ON PARTITIONS (4,5), DATA COMPRESSION = COLUMNSTORE_ARCHIVE ON PARTITIONS (1,2,3) ) ;

-Compressing columnstore indexes with archival compression will cause the index to perform slower than columnstore indexes that do not have the archival compression.
+Compressing columnstore indexes with archival compression, causes the index to perform slower than columnstore indexes that do not have the archival compression.
 Use archival compression only when you can afford to use extra time and CPU resources to compress and retrieve the data.

-The benefit of slower performance is reduced storage which is useful for data that is not frequently accessed.
+The benefit of archival compression, is reduced storage, which is useful for data that is not accessed frequently.
 For example, if you have a partition for each month of data, and most of your activity is for the most recent months, you could archive older months to reduce the storage requirements.

 The following system views contain information about data compression for clustered indexes: